-The CEC is directly depending of the humus level of the soil (organic matter) and the soil pH.
-A good fertile soil has a CEC over 300 mmol/100 grams.
+The CEC is fully dependent on the Humus level (organic matter) and pH of the soil.
+A good, fertile soil has a CEC over 300 mmol/100 grams.
 A leached soil may have a CEC as low as 50 mmol/100 grams.

-All soils with high CEC are rich in humus substances and organic matter.
-A humus rich soil needs on average 50% less nutrients, compared to a leached soil, to be able to yield the same crops, and has a multiple lower nitrogen leakage.
+All soils with high CEC, are rich in Humus substances and organic matter.
+Humus rich soil require 50% less nutrients, compared to a leached soil, to yield the same crops.
+This soil also has a much lower nitrogen leakage percentage.

-All soils with a low CEC are dependent on chemical fertilizers to produce good yields.
-The lower the CEC, the greater the amount of applied nitrogen is leached into nature.
-Soils with a low CEC also have poor ability to absorb water and become sensitive to drought
+Soils with a low CEC are dependent on chemical fertilisers to produce good yields.
+Also, the lower the CEC, the more nitrogen is leached into nature.
+Soils with a low CEC have poor ability to absorb water and become sensitive to drought.

 CEC – how it works

 Humates have a CEC of between 400 – 600 mmol and Fulvates a CEC of 1200 – 1500 mmol.
-When applied they greatly increase the soil’s ability to bind and make nutrients available.
+When applied, they greatly increase the soil’s ability to bind and make nutrients available for absorption by plants.

 They are also a source of food and fuel for the soil microbes.
-When the microbes break down the humic substances, new organic complexes are formed.
-New soil is created.
-Humates also react with minerals to form porous organic complexes that bind excess nutrients.
-The ability of the soil to breathe and absorb water increases significantly and has a positive impact on the plant root system.
+When the microbes break down the Humic substances, new organic complexes are formed and new soil is created.
+Humates also react with minerals, to form porous organic complexes, that bind excess nutrients.
+The ability of the soil to breathe and absorb water increases significantly and this has a positive impact on the plant root system.